 p@rsons_world of...
 Lincoln Cathedral

 Lincoln's medieval Cathedral has a fascinating history, peopled with the good, great and famous and with interludes of sadness, slease and skullduggery too!
 It is one of the most splendid buildings in England.
-Few visitors include it on their itinerary, so here are some links as tasters.
+Surprisingly few visitors include it on their itinerary, so here are some links as tasters.
 The quality varies, but each in its own way demonstrates the author's affection for the building and the history it represents.

 - Edward I page from Jeffrey L. Thomas' superb Castles of Wales website.
 Sadly, a photograph of the statues of Edward I and Queen Eleanor at Lincoln Cathedral is no longer hosted on this excellent site.
 The cathedral contains the visceral tomb of Queen Eleanor of Castile (d.1290) and the tomb of Catherine Swynford, third wife of John of Gaunt, Duke of Lancaster.
 Two tough ladies!

-- Elizabeth Blount Mother of King Henry VIII's Son.
+- Elizabeth Blount.
+Mother of King Henry VIII's Son.
 An original essay by Heather Hobden.

 - The Angel Choir is notable for its spaciousness and grandeur.
 Built after the nave, some of its features are in the Decorated style.
 The head shrine of St Hugh of Avalon is located in the Angel Choir, looked down on by the famous "Lincoln Imp".
 Pages from an excellent web resource by Dr. Alison Stones.
 Explore it.

-- Mapping Margery Kempe Photo-database of Lincoln Cathedral based upon the 15th century Book of Margery Kempe.
+- Mapping Margery Kempe.
+Photo-database of Lincoln Cathedral based upon the 15th century Book of Margery Kempe.

-- Little St Hugh of Lincoln Useful article by R.W.
+- Little St Hugh of Lincoln.
+Useful article by R.W.
 Morrell, 1996/8.

-- More on Green Men
+- More on Green Men.

 Copyright © 2009